-Cash and Cash Equivalents: For purposes of the statement of cash flows, the Society considers all highly liquid securities not included in the investment portfolio that were purchased with a maturity of three months or less to be cash equivalents.
+Cash and Cash Equivalents: For purposes of the statements of cash flows, the Society considers all highly liquid securities not included in the investment portfolio that were purchased with a maturity of three months or less to be cash equivalents.

 Credit Risk and Concentrations: Financial instruments that potentially subject the Society to concentrations of credit risk consist principally of cash and cash equivalents and contributions and grants receivable.
 The Society maintains its cash and cash equivalents in a financial institution with balances that periodically exceed federally insured limits.
-As of June 30, 2017 and 2016, two donors accounted for 35% and 44% of total contributions and grants receivable, respectively.
+As of June 30, 2018 one donor accounted for 22% of total contributions and grants receivable.
+As of June 30, 2017 two donors accounted for 35% of total contributions and grants receivable.

 Contributions and Grants Receivable: Contributions and grants are recorded as receivables and contributions and grants revenue in the year made.
 Contributions and grants are received for support of future operations and museum acquisitions are recorded as increases to temporarily restricted net assets.
 Contributions and grants receivable are solicited from entities and individuals primarily throughout Virginia.
 The Society considers whether an allowance for contributions and grants receivable is necessary based on management's estimate of the amount that will actually be collected.
-As of June 30, 2017 and 2016, management determined that contributions and grants receivable were fully collectible and that no allowance was necessary.
+As of June 30, 2018 and 2017, management determined that contributions and grants receivable were fully collectible and that no allowance was necessary.